thooks1203/echodeed/EchoDeed_Sponsor_Marketing_Strategy.md

 ## Executive Summary

-**EchoDeed™** is revolutionizing character education through a comprehensive digital platform that combines kindness tracking, community service verification, and family engagement.
-With proven success at Burlington Christian Academy and expanding across North Carolina middle schools, EchoDeed offers corporate sponsors unprecedented access to engaged families while supporting youth character development.
+**EchoDeed™** is a pilot-stage character education platform currently testing in Alamance County, NC.
+We're seeking local business partners to help us prove our innovative dual reward system that engages both students and parents simultaneously.
+As a new platform with early promising results at Burlington Christian Academy, we offer ground-floor partnership opportunities for businesses wanting to support local family engagement.

 ### Key Platform Metrics
 - **Target Demographics**: Middle school families (grades 6-8), ages 11-14 + parents